 Technical Checks: You will be asked to identify and explain various vehicle checks to ensure the car is safe for driving.
 This could include checking oil levels, brake fluid, tyre pressures, and lights.

 Practical Test: The bulk of the test is the practical component, where you’ll be assessed on your driving skills in a variety of road and traffic conditions.
-This includes starting, stopping, reversing, executing safe turns, and navigating intersections, among other tasks.
+During the practical test you will be assessed in a number of different driving scenarios and situations, including:

-Manoeuvres: You’ll be required to demonstrate specific manoeuvres, such as reversing around a corner, turning about to face the opposite direction, and possibly parallel parking.
+Manoeuvres: You’ll be required to demonstrate specific manoeuvres, such as reversing around a corner, turning about to face the opposite direction, and possibly hill starts and parallel parking.

 Categorisation of Mistakes